 At some point, there comes a time when we all start searching what we can do with our PhD after completing.
 In doing so, it’s almost guaranteed that you’ll come across a range of jobs.
 More often than not there are a few consistent offenders.
 Consultancy, project management, research & development, and/or communications officer are a few of the popular ones.
 The reason that these careers come up is not because of your domain-specific knowledge, it’s because you possess core skills that have been developed from your PhD programme but are highly transferable to these specific industries.

 Certainly, these core skills are not only applicable to these careers – if anything you can apply the vast majority of your PhD skills to almost every job.
 The difficult part is first recognising what your core skills are, and then searching for roles that need them.
-Throughout this blog we’ve focused on outlining the importance of these transferable skills, with specific posts dedicated to them individually.
-You can read more about these specific skills elsewhere on this blog, but this post seeks to go one step further to highlight not just that you have these skills, but it’s the holistic combination of them all that really matters.
+Throughout this site we’ve focused on outlining the importance of these transferable skills, with specific posts dedicated to them individually.
+You can read more about these specific skills elsewhere on this site, but this post seeks to go one step further to highlight not just that you have these skills, but it’s the holistic combination of them all that really matters.

 When we think about the ‘core skills’ all PhD students possess, without question it includes problem-solving, project management, creative/innovative thinking, communication skills, self-resilience, your ability to write, general research skills, and being an excellent learner.
 In isolation, each of these skills offer you merit and can give you an edge over other candidates so shouldn’t be downplayed.
 These core skills each have their own use case and it’s really important that this is demonstrated and articulated throughout the job search process.
 This might include outlining these skills on your CV, LinkedIn, cover letter and especially at an interview.
 Like anything you talk about, it’s always good to include examples and provide working case scenarios where this has been demonstrated.
 Once again, these examples serve the purpose of emphasising and making it clear that these are skills you possess and can be drawn upon again when needed.
-To read more about how and why these skills are relevant, be sure to look through our ‘PhD skills’ section on this blog.
+To read more about how and why these skills are relevant, be sure to look through our skills section on this site.

 To take this one step further, it’s important to understand how rare these skills are when combined with one another.
 It’s not too often that someone has excellent problem-solving skills whilst also being a great communicator.
 You could find someone who has great self-resilience and is willing to ride out problems at work, but this may not come with excellent writing skills which are needed for documentation or reporting for instance.
 The more and more skills you possess the harder it is to find someone who can integrate and apply all of these to a novel setting.
 These core skills increase in value if you’re also able to pair them with other skills not listed here.
 Things like data analysis, domain specific knowledge, or other hard/technical skills needed for a role for instance.